thiago4go/dapr-workshop/README.md

 ### Challenge 1 - State Store

 We will start the workshop by creating our first service: Pizza Order!
 This service will be responsible for creating a new pizza order and save it to Redis, using the State Store API.
-You will learn how to create a component definiton fine, and how to use the Dapr SDK to save and to retrieve an item from Redis.
+You will learn how to create a component definition file, and how to use the Dapr SDK to save and retrieve an item from Redis.

 ![challenge-1](/imgs/challenge-1.png)